xenonview-com/python-sdk/README.md

 # No action on an Ad from AdMob identfied by ID-1234
 Xenon().adIgnored(provider, id)
 # ...
-# No action on an Ad from AdMob identfied by ID-1234 with value
+# No action on an Ad from AdMob identfied by ID-1234 with price
-Xenon().adIgnored(provider, id, value)
+Xenon().adIgnored(provider, id, price)
 ```

 <br/>